maeddes/microservice-communication-experiments/todolistquarkuspanache/README.md

 To use own @Id in the entity it requires the use of PanacheEntityBase as parent.

+Issues:
+- HAL is not returned/shown
+- Exception for multiple Entities with same key is not covered internally, but thrown as 500

 # todolistquarkuspanache project

 This project uses Quarkus, the Supersonic Subatomic Java Framework.